NgundiF/airbnb-clone-project/README.md

 Importance of User-Friendly Design
 A user-friendly design is crucial in a booking system because it reduces friction, builds trust, and improves the likelihood of users completing a booking.
 Clear layouts, intuitive navigation, and quick load times create a better user experience, leading to higher customer satisfaction and better conversion rates.

+## Project Roles and Responsibilities

+### Project Manager
+- Oversees the project and ensures deadlines are met.
+- Coordinates communication among team members.
+- Tracks project progress and reports to stakeholders.

+### Frontend Developer
+- Develops the user-facing side of the application.
+- Works closely with the UI/UX team to implement designs.

+### Backend Developer
+- Builds and maintains the server-side logic.
+- Ensures data flows seamlessly between the frontend and backend.

+### Designer
+- Creates wireframes, prototypes, and final designs for the application.
+- Collaborates with frontend developers to implement designs.

+### QA/Testers
+- Tests the application for bugs and usability issues.
+- Ensures the application meets quality standards before release.

+### DevOps Engineer
+- Manages deployment pipelines and cloud infrastructure.
+- Ensures the application is scalable and secure.

+### Product Owner
+- Defines the project goals and requirements.
+- Acts as the voice of the customer and prioritizes features.

+### Scrum Master
+- Facilitates agile ceremonies (daily standups, sprint planning).
+- Helps the team stay on track and removes blockers.